 We could easily have spent all our days here wandering the Lakaz Chamarel grounds, exploring the network of trails and finding secluded spots for romantic picnics.
 As well as the hilltop viewpoint (where we discovered pink pineapples exist!) there were water features, a maze and plenty of shady spots to hang out.
 The whole place is teeming with life and we even saw a mongoose scampering across our path.

-It was probably a good thing we didn’t find the hammocks until our last day as that would most definitely have been us for the week!
+It was probably a good thing we didn’t find the hammock until our last day as that would most definitely have been us for the week!